FREE Summer reading programs and book logs for kids & teens -- earn free books & more!!

-One of the most well known summer reading programs, kids ages 1st - 6th grades can read 8 books this summer and turn in their reading journal for a free book (they have a nice variety of books including picture books, early readers and chapter books).
+One of the most well known summer reading programs, kids ages 1st - 6th grades can read 8 books this summer and turn in their reading journal for a free book!
+The program officially begins May 7th & they have a nice variety of books including picture books, early readers and chapter books.

-I love that B&N includes both newer titles (like the Book Scavenger) along with classic books (Ms. Frisby and the Rats of NIMH is one of our all-time faves!) as reading rewards!
+I love that B&N always includes both newer titles (like the Book Scavenger) along with classic books (Ms. Frisby and the Rats of NIMH is one of our all-time faves!) as some of their reading rewards!
 So even if your kids are set on reading the same type of books all summer, they are encouraged to 'branch out' to something new when choosing their free item.

 image credit: halfpricebooks.com